modx-pro/Docs/docs/en/guide/frontmatter.md

 repository: https://github.com/modx-pro/miniShop2
 ```

-Link to the source code repository of the component.
+Link to the source code repository of the extra.

-### Component author
+### Author

 - Type: `string`